Embodied Lifelong Learning for Task and Motion Planning

 A robot deployed in a home over long stretches of time faces a true lifelong learning problem.
-As it seeks to provide assistance to its users, the robot should leverage any accumulated experience to improve its own knowledge to become a more proficient assistant.
-We formalize this setting with a novel lifelong learning problem formulation in the context of learning for task and motion planning (TAMP).
-Exploiting the modularity of TAMP systems, we develop a generative mixture model that produces candidate continuous parameters for a planner.
-Whereas most existing lifelong learning approaches determine a priori how data is shared across task models, our approach learns shared and non-shared models and determines which to use online during planning based on auxiliary tasks that serve as a proxy for each model's understanding of a state.
-Our method exhibits substantial improvements in planning success on simulated 2D domains and on several problems from the BEHAVIOR benchmark~\citep{srivastava2022behavior}.
+As it seeks to provide assistance to its users, the robot should leverage any accumulated experience to improve its own knowledge and proficiency.
+We formalize this setting with a novel formulation of lifelong learning for task and motion planning (TAMP), which endows our learner with the compositionality of TAMP systems.
+Exploiting the modularity of TAMP, we develop a mixture of generative models that produces candidate continuous parameters for a planner.
+Whereas most existing lifelong learning approaches determine a priori how data is shared across various models, our approach learns shared and non-shared models and determines which to use online during planning based on auxiliary tasks that serve as a proxy for each model's understanding of a state.
+Our method exhibits substantial improvements (over time and compared to baselines) in planning success on 2D and BEHAVIOR domains~\citep{srivastava2022behavior}.

 \keywords{task and motion planning, lifelong learning, generative models}